nikesh-sejuwal/JavaScript-Things-To-Know/README.md

 It has strong opinions on how applications are structured, which can make it difficult to learn.
 It also makes use of **TypeScript** - a superset of JavaScript that allows the use of typed values.
 Unlike React, Angular uses two-way bindings, which allows user input to directly change the state.
 This makes data easier to manage.

 React is a view library maintained by the Facebook engineering team.
 Applications written with React carry a component-based architecture, keeping things small and composable.
 It often adopts functional paradigms to solve problems.
 Applications are built using individual components, which hold information about themselves in a state object.
 The way an application displays depends purely on these states.\
 Unlike most front-end frameworks, React only provides the view layer of an application.
-The rest can be pieced together based on the needs of yout project.
-Seperate packages can deal with the likes of routing and form creation on React's behalf.
+The rest can be pieced together based on the needs of your project.
+Separate packages can deal with the likes of routing and form creation on React's behalf.

 You will often hear a dispute between Angular and React developers on which is a better framework but that is up to you to decide on what suits you the most.